-Echeveria 'Bumps' is an interesting, bumpy-leaved, succulent perennial that forms short-stemmed rosettes.
-The leaves are spoon-shaped, wavy-edged and with green, silver and red coloring depending on the season.
-The flowers are bell-shaped, reddish and appear on long stems.
+Echeveria 'Bumps' is an attractive bumpy-leaved succulent that forms short-stemmed rosettes.
+The leaves are spoon-shaped, wavy-edged, and with green, silver, or red coloring depending on the season.
+Flowers are bell-shaped, reddish and appear on long stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.